 Who can nominate?

-Governments of UNESCO Members States via their National Commissions and Permanent Delegations to UNESCO, and Non-Governmental Organizations (NGOs) in official partnership with UNESCO can make up to 3 nominations.
+Governments of UNESCO Member States via their Permanent Delegations to UNESCO and Non-Governmental Organizations (NGOs) in official partnership with UNESCO can make up to 3 nominations.
 Self-nominations are not accepted.

 Who can be nominated?

-Individuals, institutions or organizations having effectively contributed to the advancement of girls’ and women’s education.
-Nominations must focus on an established and ongoing project or programme of the nominee, which has been running for at least two years, and meets the selection criteria.
+Individuals, institutions, or organizations advancing girls’ and women’s education are eligible for nomination.
+Nominations must focus on an established project or programme of the candidate, which has been running for at least two years, and meets the selection criteria.

 How to nominate?

-For any question regarding the UNESCO Prize for Girls’ and Women’s Education or the nomination process, please contact the Secretariat of the Prize at the Section of Education for Inclusion and Gender Equality of UNESCO at GWEPrize@unesco.org.
+For any question regarding the UNESCO Prize for Girls’ and Women’s Education or the submission process, please contact the Secretariat of the Prize at the Section of Education for Inclusion and Gender Equality at